Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Creamy Spaghetti Seafood Salad

-This recipe is a modified version of my aunt Janet and older cousin Nydia’s seafood salad recipe.
-It’s a family favorite and always one of the first things to go at family cookouts.
+This salad is a family favorite and always one of the first things to go at family cookouts.
 LMBO!!
 So that’s how you know it’s good!
+And if you’re anything like me and are a seafood and pasta addict, this Creamy Spaghetti Seafood Salad recipe is for you!

-This recipe is very similar to theirs but I tweaked it and put my own spin on it.
+This recipe is very similar to theirs, but I tweaked it and put my own spin on it.
 I always recreate my family’s recipes and make slight modifications to make them MINE.
 Lol!
 Let me tell yall how good this salad is though!

-It’s so good that whenever they would make this salad and bring it to family functions, it was one of the first things to go.
+It’s so good that whenever they would make this and bring it to family functions, it’s one of the first things to go.
 Lol!
+Nydia would bring 2 large, deep lasagna-size pans of salad, and my aunt Janet did the same.

 The anti-white club

 Some people don’t like white or light-colored condiments like Mayo and Creamy Italian dressing.
-I’ve met quite a few people who for whatever reason, didn’t like mayo, white gravy, Ranch, Blue cheese, or anything “WHITE” on their food.
+I’ve met quite a few people who, for whatever reason, didn’t like mayo, white gravy, Ranch, Blue cheese, or anything “WHITE” on their food.

 After about an hour of being placed on the table, more than half of the salad would be GONE!
 My family doesn’t play when it comes to food!
-We’re all foodies and love to eat and a good chilled salad during a summer cookout is a MUST for us!
+We’re all foodies and love to eat, and a good chilled salad during a summer cookout is a MUST for us!

 Common questions about spaghetti